 A quick rant about the A-word

 At the risk of pissing off a huge slew of people, I believe abortion should be a non-issue.
-I remember as I’m sure you do, hearing about women dying in backrooms from botched procedures.
+If you’re in your 60s+ you probably heard about women dying in backrooms from botched procedures.
 The number of abortions performed in the U.S. has dropped significantly due to sex education, the availability of contraceptives, and Planned Parenthood’s healthcare services for underserved women.

 Late-term abortions are only performed if the child is severely compromised and will die anyway, saving the mother the trauma of carrying it in her womb.
 The propaganda brigade makes it sound like doctors are killing perfectly healthy babies and that does not occur.